 Every so often - quarterly I seem to remember - banks returned cashed cheques to their customers.
 These cashed cheques were rubber stamped with 'Paid' so that the customer could check that their cheques had been submitted for payment and that the bank had paid out on them.

-Eventually this practice proved too expensive for banks and the return of cashed cheques was discontinued.
+Eventually this practice proved too expensive for banks, and the return of cashed cheques was discontinued.
 I think this was in the 1960s but can't be sure.
 Do you know?
-From then on, banks expected their customers to check against their bank statements which were posted to them.
+From then on, banks expected their customers to conduct their checks against their bank statements which were posted to them.

-In my experience the man of the family paid his bills monthly and he wrote out the cheques himself.
-Then they were either posted to the recipient or the woman of the house would deliver them herself.
+In my experience the man of the family paid the family's bills monthly and he wrote out the cheques.
+Then they were either posted to the recipient, or the man's wife would deliver them herself.
 Of course there must have been exceptions to this practice, but it was certainly the case in the 1940s and 50s that it was not usual for married women to write cheques.
 Their husbands provided them with housekeeping money as cash.
 Writing cheques was a man's job.
 My mother never wrote a cheque until the 1970s when she became a widow.
 I remember how stressful it was for her and how she needed me to watch over her while she did it.

 Recipients of cheques had to take them to their banks to pay them into their accounts.

-For large commercial organisations it was normal for a member of staff to have to visit its bank at least once every working day.
-So payment by cheque was no significant hassle for these organisations.
+For large commercial companies it was normal for a member of staff to have to visit the company's bank at least once every working day.
+It was straightforward but labour intensive.

 Occasionally a bank might refuse to pay on a particular cheque, either because the sender's account was overdrawn or because the cheque was simply fraudulent.
 When this happened the cheque was returned to the sender with a letter explaining why it could not be paid.
 In everyday speech, this was described as the cheque 'bouncing'.